Studio: Gravita Ventures

 Mandeep Dhillion matches Shaikh well as his girlfriend Mel, making for a seesaw chemistry of affection and agitation that comes across in organic couples’ conversations reflective of real life.
 Kola Bokinni is the only other top-billed actor, though he is caught spinning wheels as a drug-dealing friend of Hussein’s who doesn’t do much for their dynamic.

-“Two Pigeons” isn’t exactly a straight thriller and even ‘comedy’ is mildly misleading.
+“Freehold” isn’t exactly a straight thriller and even ‘comedy’ is mildly misleading.
 ‘Dread’ isn’t an optimal word either, although there is a monotone hum to the score when Orlan stalks about that hints at something sinister, and the film hits an unexpectedly sad note on its way to the resolution as well.

 This eclectic mix of moods add up to a unique tone landing “2 Pigeons” in an indie aesthetic limbo that is part quirky, part experimental, and part oddly intoxicating.
 Director Dominic Bridges intentionally unsettles atmosphere this way, making for a movie that always knows what it is doing, even when the audience doesn’t.
 Whether this approach translates into entertainment or appreciation for the artistry depends on how many minutes one wishes to spend in the often uncomfortable presence of these two often awkward men.

 Review Score: 60